lgbt-foundation/whitepaper/whitepaper.md

 ### Sponsorship By Hornet

-The initial idea of this paper and the work to build the team, invite the advisors and eventually launch the ICO is done by Hornet Networks Ltd, a company based in Hong Kong.
-All associated costs for this paper and the required infrastructure has been covered by Hornet and its shareholders.
-Hornet will lead the implementation especially in the early months of the Foundation and will serve as a catalyst for a widespread acceptance.
-It is, however, the declared goal of Hornet and its shareholders to give the power of currency to the community.
-Hornet is well aware that a project for the good of the LGBT community can only be initiated by Hornet, a gay social network, but cannot be governed by it, as soon as it reaches maturity.
-For that, Hornet has registered the LGBT Token Foundation and is committed to move the governance of the Token to the Foundation.
+The LGBT Token initiative has been started and initially been sponsored by Hornet Networks Ltd, a company based in Hong Kong.
+All associated costs for the creation of assets like this paper and the required infrastructure are being funded by Hornet and its shareholders.
+Hornet will lead the implementation especially in the early months of the Foundation and will serve as a first killer app of the proposed cryptocurrency platform.
+It is, however, the declared goal of Hornet to give the power of currency to the community.
+Hornet is well aware that a project for the good of the LGBT community can only be initiated by an LGBT technology leader like Hornet, a gay social network, but cannot be governed by it as it includes larger and larger parts of the community.
+To that end, Hornet has registered the LGBT Token Foundation and has placed the governance of the Token entirely into the hands of the Foundation.

 ### The LGBT Foundation